Chapter 22:

 “Grandfather!
 You and I need to talk—not tomorrow, not next week, not when you're ‘done with matters of the realm.’
 Now!
 Right now!”

-The king slowly rose from his throne, placing the goblet down on a nearby silver tray.
+The king slowly rose from his throne.

 “Now, now, dear boy.
 I know you're upset—believe me, we all are.
 I heard the bad news.
 But no need to throw your anger at us.
 That cursed Demon Lord is to blame for all of it.
 But yes, let us talk, as you wish, my boy.
 I will not stop you from speaking your mind—never.
 Say what you came to say.”